 (b) If the person or operator to whom a final order is issued under subsection (3)(a) wishes to obtain judicial review of the order, the person or operator shall submit with any assessed penalty a statement that the penalty is being paid under protest and the department shall hold the payment in escrow until judicial review is complete.
 Any person or operator who fails to request and submit testimony at the hearing provided for in subsection (3)(a) or who fails to pay any assessed penalty under protest within 30 days of the order assessing the penalty forfeits the right to seek judicial review of the violation and penalty determinations.

 (c) Penalties provided for in this section are recoverable in an action brought by the department.
-The action must be filed in the district court of the first judicial district, Lewis and Clark County, if mutually agreed on by the parties in the action, or in the district court having jurisdiction over the defendant.
+The action must be filed in the district court having jurisdiction over the defendant or in the first judicial district if no other district court has jurisdiction.

 (4) The department may bring an action for a restraining order or temporary or permanent injunction against an operator or other person who:

 (a) violates, threatens to violate, or fails or refuses to comply with any order or decision issued under this part;

 (b) interferes with, hinders, or delays the department in carrying out the provisions of this part;

 (c) refuses to admit an authorized representative of the department to the permit area;